The Best Pulse Oximeters for Home Use in 2026

 When choosing a pulse oximeter for home use, you’ll want to consider two different types of features.
 First, ensure you choose a device that tracks the vital signs most relevant to your needs.
 Those can include:

 - SpO₂ readings: Monitors the oxygen saturation in your blood.
-This gauges how effectively the body is moving and using oxygen.
+This gauges how effectively the body moves and uses oxygen.
 When your oxygen saturation is too low, your cells may lose the ability to perform their vital functions.

 - Perfusion index (PI): Measures the strength of your pulse (safe ranges are between .02% and 20%).
 The PI indicates the health of your blood circulation and can be a key tool in early detection of health concerns like blood clots or arterial disease.8